 That celebratory group hug remains a happy, vivid memory, but the rest of that week is a blur.
 Partly, because I was busy driving all over New York state covering high school baseball for The (Westchester, N.Y.)
 Journal News, and partly because it was 10 years ago.
 TEN freaking years.
 Can you believe it?
 Feeling all nostalgic—probably because I finally got SiriusXM and have the dial set to the ’90s on 9 channel—I decided to go back and re-watch the tournament again.
 And while everyone can recall “The Putt,” the playoff and Tiger playing through pain, here are some things you might not remember from that week.

-1. At a stout 7,643 yards, Torrey Pines was actually THE LONGEST COURSE IN MAJOR CHAMPIONSHIP HISTORY.
+1. At a stout 7,643 yards, Torrey Pines was actually THE LONGEST COURSE IN MAJOR CHAMPIONSHIP HISTORY at the time.
 This point was driven home by the crews at ESPN (Yes, Chris Berman was still covering U.S. Opens) and NBC.
 As was the fact that TORREY PINES IS A PUBLIC GOLF COURSE.
 Moving on …

 2. For the first two days, the USGA made a “Dream Pairing” of World No. 1 Tiger woods, World No. 2 Phil Mickelson and World No. 3 Adam Scott.
 At the 2018 U.S. Open, Woods will also be part of a top-two pairing.
 Only now it’s Justin Thomas and Dustin Johnson, two players who had yet to win a PGA Tour title in 2008 (to be fair, JT was 15) but are now 1-2, while Woods is No. 80.
 A lot can change in 10 years, huh?